 It’s important that you do not judge too quickly when it comes to snails.
 Many snails can sleep for a long time, so it’s easy to get confused.

 The smell test is definitely the first test you can try when you suspect your snail might have passed away.
-I just now told you that snails produce a ton of ammonia when they pass away, because they decompose quickly.
+I just now told you that snails produce a ton of ammonia when they pass away because they decompose quickly.

-Be careful when handling a dead snail, because (as gross as it is) parts of a diseased snail can detach from the snail.
-You do not want anything on your hands, because the obnoxious smell is difficult to get rid of.
+Be careful when handling a dead snail because (as gross as it is) parts of a diseased snail can detach from the snail.
+You do not want anything on your hands because the obnoxious smell is difficult to get rid of.

 If the snail does not smell pungent and dead, you’re fine to put it back in the aquarium because it’s not dead.

 Although this method is straightforward, you need to make sure you’ve checked for all obvious causes or signs of death.